philippkemmeter/nepp/README.md

 This chapter gives some background about concurrent patterns and solutions for private and protected properties and their implementation difficulties.

-### Private vs protected
+### Private vs Protected

 First of all, private and protected properties are terms of encapsulation in [object-oriented programming][wiki-oop].
-Private properties are accessible from the class they belongs, only, whereas protected properties may be accessed in addition by any descendants.
+Private properties are accessible from the class they belong, only, whereas protected properties may also be accessed by any descendants.
 Therefore private properties are hidden even from inherited classes, but protected ones are hidden from public access, only.

 In ECMAScript there are no private or protected properties.
 Encapsulation as in object-oriented programming languages is not part of its design.
 The visibility